mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

             * accessing catalog metadata
             * issuing Spark SQL queries
     * Spark driver
+        * process running the main() function of the application
         * instantiates SparkSession
         * communicates with the cluster manager
         * requests resources (CPU, memory, etc.) from the cluster manager for Spark’s executors (JVMs)
         * transforms operations into DAG computations and schedules them
         * distributes operations execution as tasks across the Spark executors
+            * does not run computations (filter,map, reduce, etc)
         * once the resources are allocated, it communicates directly with the executors
+        * resides on master node
     * Cluster manager
         * manages and allocates resources for the cluster of nodes on which your Spark application runs
         * supports four cluster managers